Esylus/Coding-Standards/4_Change+DeploymentStandards.md

 **Continuous Delivery to Azure**
 * itgroove has configured full CI/CD pipelines to various Azure services such as websites, docker containers, virtual machines and more.
 * More about this
+* More about this

 **VSTS Branching Strategy**
 * More about this
+* More about this

 **Semantic Versioning**
+* More about this
 * More about this

 ## 2. VSTS Continuous Integration